Santiacmaestre/terraform-test/README.md

 - Policies that are syntactically valid but semantically wrong
 - Security controls enforced at the account or service level

-The first time these issues appear, **AWS is the source of truth**.
+The first time these issues appear, AWS is the source of truth.

 Running tests against real AWS lets you:
 - See the exact error returned by AWS